eduardopoleo/crafting_interpreters_ruby/NOTES.md

 While loop ensure that we can handle multiple occurances of the same time of symbol

 TODO:
 - the expression vs statement.
+  - Statements can't be evaluated directly
+  - You can't compose statements within each other (except for) blocks
+  - Expressions compose into one another
+  - thus expressions for the most part use while loops and statments don't
 - expressions should never have tokens
 - consumes and match should burn the token
+- Why is unary the only expression that isn't recursive?